 Launched in 2007, the fellowship program has trained 28 family physicians who are practicing, teaching, and creating change across the country.
 Fellows are chosen because of their commitment to providing abortion care in an abortion provider shortage area, developing new abortion training programs, and speaking openly about being an abortion provider.
 Fellows spend one year as a “trainer in training,” learning to perform abortion and procedures related to contraception and miscarriage care and learning to teach these procedures to others.
 Fellows also participate in a variety of leadership development and advocacy training activities throughout their fellowship year.

 We started out training just one fellow per year.
-With donations from grassroots supporters and a grant from the Horace W. Goldsmith Foundation, we have been able to increase the number of fellows we train to five fellows a year at sites in Massachusetts, Michigan, New Jersey, New York, and Washington state.
+With donations from grassroots supporters and a grant from the Horace W. Goldsmith Foundation, we have been able to increase the number of fellows we train to six fellows a year at sites in Massachusetts, Michigan, New Jersey, New York, and Washington state.
 But, we can do more.
 Help us achieve our goal of training family physicians to become skilled providers and advocates for expanding access to reproductive health care.

 Check out this video from our 10-year anniversary celebration of the fellowship, which highlights the impact of and our vision for expanding the fellowship.

 Make a donation

 Your gift allows us to train and support health care providers across the United States so they can offer patients compassionate and comprehensive care.